grdw/grdw/_posts/2022-09-27-how-to-share-a-file-between-devices.md

 ### Introduction
 Sharing a file accross devices is painful.
 You're on your phone but you want to access a file that's on your laptop, how do you do it?
 What about the other way around?
 Obviously if I were to ask my dad this question he would say: "through Google Drive".
 Or if you would've asked me 5 years ago, I would've said: "through Dropbox".
 To make this article a little harder, I'll be looking for the easiest and laziest way, to transfer a file from my phone to my laptop, and the other way around.
 I'll start out with a couple of rules:

-1. You can't use an account from an existing online service (like Dropbox, Google Drive, WeTransfer, email drafts, etc.).
+1. I can't use an account from an existing online service (like Dropbox, Google Drive, WeTransfer, email drafts, etc.).
 2. It needs to be useable for a non-technical person
 3. It has to be consistent accross platforms